psecio/websecio/_posts/2013/01/2013-01-28__Core-Concepts-Attack-Surface.md

 One of the early steps in this process is determining the *attack surface* and the planning around the risks it introduces.
 Note: this kind of planning can happen before even a single line of code has been written (and probably should).
-While the CLASP project seeks to define the secuirty of a system as it relates to the overall picture of security withing an organization or project, a big part of it is assessing risks (current and future), planning the mitigation of them, describing the types of problems that could come up and the consequences of the exploitation of the issues - all things that can be discovered
+While the CLASP project seeks to define the security of a system as it relates to the overall picture of security withing an organization or project, a big part of it is assessing risks (current and future), planning the mitigation of them, describing the types of problems that could come up and the consequences of the exploitation of the issues - all things that can be discovered